armelyara/Green/README.md

 ## Contact

-For questions, issues, or collaboration opportunities related to the Green model or DrGreen application, please open an issue on this repository.
+For questions, issues, or collaboration opportunities related to the Green model or DrGreen application, please send an email to armelyara@thedayinfo.com or open an issue on this repository.

 ---